LASER-Yi/vulkan-app/README.md

 ## Setup

-1. Download and install [VulkanSDK](https://vulkan.lunarg.com/sdk/home) in your computer
+1. Download and install [Vulkan SDK](https://vulkan.lunarg.com/sdk/home) to your computer

 2. Clone this project